jbahemia/Caris-Tools/README.md

 You can however export a shape file from Caris as a WKT.

 All bands will be included from the original

+You have to provide the BASE Editor batch exe file path in the code:

+`carisBatch=C:\Program Files\CARIS\BASE Editor\5.5\bin\carisbatch.exe`

+---

+## `recompute_CSAR.bat`

+This will prompt for a folder containing csar and then recompute everything inside

+You have to provide the HIPS batch exe file path in the code:

+`carisBatch=C:\Program Files\CARIS\HIPS and SIPS\11.4\bin\carisbatch.exe`